 "Post-care is where you can make the biggest difference," explains Rouleau.
-The goal is to soothe the visible signs of irritation, reduce the skin's internal temperature (because when it's irritated, the skin's heat adds to redness), and provide an overall soothing comfort to the face.
+The goal is to soothe the visible signs of irritation, reduce redness and heat, and provide an overall soothing comfort to the face.

 "To make it even colder prior to application (and therefore, more soothing), I suggest putting it in the refrigerator," adds Rouleau.
-"First, cleanse with a gentle, non-drying cleanser, sulfate-free cleanser (I'm partial to Eve Lom Cleansing Balm, $80, and muslin cloth), and apply a generous coat to affected areas.
+"First, cleanse with a gentle, non-drying, sulfate-free cleanser (I'm partial to Eve Lom Cleansing Balm, $80, and muslin cloth), and apply a generous coat to affected areas.
 This will provide several benefits—helping to reduce heat, which can reduce visible redness, infuse water (hydration) to the skin cells to make the skin feel less tight, and deliver soothing ingredients to reduce irritation.
 Once you rinse off, you'll want to apply a serum and moisturizer that is formulated to improve the barrier function of the skin.
-Doing this can help seal up little cracks created in the skin's barrier that can cause moisture to escape and leave the skin feeling tight and dry (try Dr. Barbara Sturm Calming Serum, $225, and Phytolipid Comfort Creme, $63).
+Doing this can help seal up little cracks created in the skin's barrier that can cause moisture to escape and leave the skin feeling tight and dry" (try Dr. Barbara Sturm Calming Serum, $250, and Renee Rouleau Phytolipid Comfort Creme, $64).